MohnishHarwani/MessageBoard/README.md

-public static void userAddStore(String storeName) - this method is used for a seller to add a store to the marketplace - taking in a store name as a String. public static void removeAction - removes an action from the users Action arraylist public static void replaceAllConversationName(String modifier) throws noMessageFoundException - Modifies a conversation name given a new name (modifier) as a parameter. public static void accountModification(String modifier, int action) - ??? public static boolean checkUniqueUser(String email, String nameOfUser) - checks to see if a user already exists. public static boolean authenticateUser(User user) - verifys a user's username and password.
+public static void userAddStore(String storeName) - this method is used for a seller to add a store to the marketplace - taking in a store name as a String. public static void removeAction - removes an action from the users Action arraylist public static void replaceAllConversationName(String modifier) throws noMessageFoundException - Modifies a conversation name given a new name (modifier) as a parameter. public static void accountModification(String modifier, int action) - Used to modify an account public static boolean checkUniqueUser(String email, String nameOfUser) - checks to see if a user already exists. public static boolean authenticateUser(User user) - verifys a user's username and password.
 It then logs them in if an account with the input given exists. public static void unBlockUser(User user) - unblocks the given user.